nskbogdanl/ProjectForFun/README.md

 ## Notes
 - Fully offline after model download
 - Accuracy depends on microphone, environment noise and size of the model
-- Trigger detection works on both partial and final speech results